johnnovak/RML-Amiga/docs/docs/games/k-l.md

 ## Legend of Faerghail

+- After watching the intro, double-click on the **LEGEND.0** icon, then on the **LOF** icon to start the game.

+- The intro sequence loads very slowly; use the **[skip intro]** save state to get to the game faster.

 - v2.0e 17.10.90 English version.
 All other English versions contain game-breaking bugs.

+!!! danger "Only use regular saves"

+    The game is _not_ compatible with save states---only user regular in-game saves!

 ## Leisure Suit Larry: In the Land of the Lounge Lizards (AGI)